 Accessing hidden field Landroid/os/Message;->flags:I (light greylist, JNI)

-Greylisted non-SDK interfaces encompass methods and fields which continue to function in Android P, but to which we do not guarantee access in future versions of the platform.
+Greylisted non-SDK interfaces encompass methods and fields which continue to function in Android 9, but to which we don't guarantee access in future versions of the platform.
 If there is a reason that you cannot implement an alternative strategy to a greylisted API, you may file a bug to request reconsideration of the restriction.

-Developer Preview 2 moves to a blacklist methods that had been part of a second, "dark" greylist in Developer Preview 1.
+Some APIs are on a "blacklist", stricter than the greylisted methods.
 Blacklisted methods cause apps to throw exceptions as shown in the table in Results of keeping non-SDK interfaces.

 detectNonSdkApiUsage, so that when your app calls a greylisted app,